THE MAYERSON FIRM PLLC

 Cyber-risk, Privacy, and Internet Insurance

-Companies face the risk of liability from data breaches leading to remediation costs, notification costs, and potentially credit-monitoring costs.
+Companies, non-profits, unions, and trade associations face the risk of liability from data breaches leading to remediation costs, notification costs, and potentially credit-monitoring costs.
 There is a burgeoning, albeit still developing, array of insurance offerings intended to provide some measure of insurance coverage for data breach and its attendant costs.
+Such policies often will cover social-engineering and business email compromise as well as ransomware.
 As an immature product, there are crucial differences among the various insurance policies on the market, and any individual "cyber" policy might not dovetail with the actual risk exposures of the particular insureds.
-Consequently, one of the most valuable services provided by The Mayerson Firm PLLC as coverage counsel is to review and help tailor proposed cyber-risk policies, working closely with risk managers, CSOs, and CIOs to ensure that the policies being purchased provide real value.
+Consequently, one of the valuable services provided by The Mayerson Firm PLLC as coverage counsel is to review and help tailor proposed cyber-risk policies, working closely with risk managers, CSOs, and CIOs to ensure that the policies being purchased provide real value.

 Directors and officers face the risk of liability from inadequately managing cyber-risk.
 Consequently, there is an important intersection between directors and officers insurance and cyber-risk and cyber-risk policies.
 The purchase of D&O insurance or cyber-risk insurance policies provide the opportunity for stakeholders to evaluate the information security practices and the shifting risk profile associated with the use of computers and communications technologies.
 As coverage counsel, Marc Mayerson provides insight to ensure that board members are fully protected under company- or individually purchased insurance policies.